BibekStha/netsuite-vue-vite-spa/README.md

 npm install
 ```

+## Checklist before starting to use this repo on your project

+- [ ] Scaffold your project using `degit` tool
+- [ ] Delete `LICENSE` file
+- [ ] Update README.md file as per your need
+- [ ] Rename `.env.example` file to `.env`
+- [ ] Set up [TBA (Token Based Authentication)](https://system.netsuite.com/app/help/helpcenter.nl?fid=section_4247337262.html) on NetSuite
+- [ ] Update tokens, your NetSuite account number to `.env` file
+- [ ] Create a RestLet on NetSuite as per an example shown below and deploy it
+- [ ] Copy the internal URL of the RestLet and update it on `.env` file

 ## Usage

 Develop your application as any other single page application using features provided by Vue and Vite.
 TailwindCSS with PostCSS support has already been set up out of the box.

-If you need to test API call to a NetSuite RestLet SuiteScript, you will have to perform that on NetSuite itself using production code, for now, as we cannot call NetSuite RestLet without authentication and there is no easy way to authenticate API calls as NetSuite doesn't allow basic authentication using user credentials.
-This would be added to the project in the future.
+If you need to test API call to a NetSuite RestLet SuiteScript, you will have to set up TBA and create RestLet (See example below) on NetSuite.
+You can use the default code base to test data fetch.

 ## Production code